michaeldegroot/mysql-cache/README.md

 db.query('SELECT id, username, avatar FROM accounts WHERE id = ?', [530], (err, result) => {
     console.log(result)
 }, {
-    TTL: 600 // Will set TTL to 600 only for this query })
+    TTL: 6 // Will set TTL to 6 seconds only for this query })

 db.query('SELECT id, username, avatar FROM accounts WHERE id = ?', [530], (err, result) => {